Hone logo

 Constraints

-- The input array will contain only numbers.
+• The input array will contain only numbers (integers or floats).

-- The algorithm's time complexity should ideally be O(n log n).
+• The time complexity of the algorithm should be O(n log n).

-- The algorithm's space complexity should ideally be O(n) due to the need for auxiliary space during merging.
+• The space complexity should be O(n) due to the auxiliary space used during merging.

 Notes